LavanyaReddy2509/Azure-Zero-to-Hero/Day01/Basics.md

 **Example:** A company using its own server for all its digital needs.

 # Hybrid Cloud:
+**📌 What it is:**
+Mix of public and private clouds, working together Data and applications can move between environments

 **Who Uses It:** A mix of everyone, depending on needs.

 **What It's Like:** It's like having your private computer space, but sometimes you use the shared internet space too.